 The typical holiday season can bring forth any number of emotions, from anger and sadness to joy and awe.
 Family traditions — those repeated and symbolically meaningful holiday rituals — play a big role in shaping your feelings throughout the season.
 Family traditions can buffer conflicts, boost positive feelings, and bring people closer together.

-The pandemic is bringing an atypical holiday season this year, presenting change in the things we do, the way we do them, and who we do them with.
+The pandemic is bringing an atypical holiday season this year, presenting changes in the things we do, the way we do them, and who we do them with.
 We may miss out on getting together in person with family and friends, traveling to cherished places, or taking part in our traditional celebrations.
 Forced upon us, these unfamiliar changes can evoke feelings of loss and frustration.

 As a very unfamiliar holiday season approaches, we can still find ways to bring familiarity and predictability — and the sense of comfort that goes with that — with some adaptations to our family traditions.

 Remember that “different” does not have to mean “awful.”
 It’s OK to feel disappointed about the loss of a traditional holiday season, but avoid labeling canceled celebrations as disasters.
 Acknowledge that different is just that — different — and that you have the ability to design opportunities that may not be exactly the same, but are familiar in ways that can evoke positive feelings and a sense of belonging.

 Make a list of your typical holiday traditions.